muceres/docs/issue-templates/documentation.template.md

 ## Feature(s) to document

-Steps to reproduce the behavior.
+List of features.

 ## Information needed in the documentation

-Steps to reproduce the behavior.
+Relevante Information to put in the documentation.